nav-solutions/sp3/README.md

 - `serde` will unlock internal structure serdes ops
 - `anise` feature will unlock Elevation and Azimuth attitudes (heaviest dependency).
 - `qc` option will unlock basic file management options like Merge(A, B) or Split (timewise)
-- `processing` relies on `qc` and unlocks file preprocessing, like resampling and data masking
 - interpolation methods are proposed by default (they do not involve other dependencies)

 ## Default features